Skip to main content

 Android App

 Android applications can support Samsung Pay and Google Pay payments.
-The component interactions are analagous to Apple Pay in an iOS application: display a payment sheet, authenticate the user, submit the payment token for processing, and handle the payment response.
+The component interactions are analogous to Apple Pay in an iOS application: display a payment sheet, authenticate the user, submit the payment token for processing, and handle the payment response.

 sequenceDiagram autonumber participant U as User participant A as Android App participant PK as Samsung Pay SDK/Google Pay API participant BFF as Backend for Frontend participant SDK as Stitch SDK U->>A: initiate checkout flow rect rgb(239, 232, 252) note right of A: Device Interaction A->>PK: add payment button U->>A: tap payment button A->>PK: create payment request PK->>A: display payment sheet U->>PK: authorize payment PK->>A: handle authorization end rect rgb(239, 232, 252) note right of A: Server-side Processing A->>BFF: submit payment token BFF->>SDK: create(...)
 SDK->>BFF: Transaction BFF->>A: Transaction.status end A->>U: report status